 Astrological note: The dream of an unreal pistol often arrives during harmonious transits of Jupiter through the 12th or 8th house, during aspects of Jupiter to Pluto, and during periods of Saturn closing a cycle of fear.
 Sagittarians, Scorpios, and Capricorns recognize this dream especially precisely.
 If Jupiter is now touching your Pluto — the Inner Sage shows the scale of the fear, and the dream conveys this through a weapon that turns out far less imposing than you imagined.

 The pistol in a dream is no prediction and no threat.
-It is an inner mirror in which the psyche shows you how you are now arranged with decisiveness, with strength, with final actions.
+It is an inner mirror in which the psyche shows you where you now stand with decisiveness, with strength, with final actions.

 Allow yourself to relate to your strength seriously, but without dramatizing.
 To learn to pull the trigger where it really is needed — and not to pull where the impulse is not yet ripe.
-Not to be so frightened of others’ barrels as to freeze, but also not to confuse a mature decision with the cold gesture of firearms.
+Not to be so frightened of other people’s barrels that you freeze, but also not to confuse a mature decision with the cold gesture of firearms.
 Each time you dream of a weapon, a very attentive part of you quietly asks: “are you ready now to take up this strength — and do you know precisely where you will aim it, when you do?”

 Other Dream Meanings